Updated: Jun 24

 By Eleanor Roshier

-The idea of travelling to other worlds provided to us via virtual reality software and other gaming technology often invites a barrage of negative connotations.
-Some of these are justified such as the dangers of video game addiction and the need to police virtual realities with very real-life laws.
+The idea of travelling to other worlds provided to us via virtual reality software and other gaming technology often conjures up a host of negative connotations.
+Some of these are justified, such as the dangers of video game addiction and the need to police virtual realities with very real-life laws.
 However, often overlooked is the benefit to society such systems grant.
-VR is being utilised in the fields of medicine and clinical psychology more and more for example as a form of exposure therapy to treat people with claustrophobia.
-But we must ask ourselves, is our society perhaps teeming on the verge of a dystopian future where the virtual world, is our only world?
+VR is being used in the fields of medicine and clinical psychology more and more, for example as a form of exposure therapy to treat people with claustrophobia.
+But we must ask ourselves, is our society perhaps teetering on the verge of a dystopian future where the virtual world is our only world?

-Lastly it is important to consider the dangers virtual reality poses not only to individuals but society as a whole.
+Lastly, it is important to consider the dangers virtual reality poses not only to individuals but society as a whole.
 Consider Mark Zuckerberg’s recent advertisement of the new Facebook virtual reality feature.
-He proceeds to parade around Puerto Rico and explain how great VR is in the wake of a natural disaster-stricken country.
-How can someone already be so out of touch with reality to consider this appropriate?
-One of the richest men in the world no less?
-If such behaviour is left unchecked, perhaps that dark dystopian future in which virtual reality takes president is not so distant after all.
+He proceeds to parade around Puerto Rico and extol the virtues of VR while the country is still in the wake of a natural disaster.
+Surely even one of the richest men in the world should not be so out of touch with reality that they consider this appropriate?
+If such behaviour is left unchecked, perhaps that dark dystopian future in which virtual reality takes precedent is not so distant after all.

 From Issue 17